-When searching for an investor lead broker, be ready to do some detective work.
+When searching for an investment lead broker, be ready to do some detective work.
 While there are many honest brokers doing legitimate business, there are also tons of individuals hoping to make a quick buck by selling a dismal excuse for a lead list.
 So when you meet a new lead broker, do your research before sending out a check.

 Go beyond the initial Google or Yahoo search results; often, the information you need may only turn up on the third or fourth page.
 Unscrupulous brokers know how the system works; they can publish new content to bury bad reviews or negative feedback, trusting that the search engine robots will bring only their fresh, positive content to the surface.
 Worthy brokers know that it is important to sell themselves, but more important to back up surface claims with proven ability.

 What to Look for in a Lead Broker